geoserver/geoserver/doc/en/user/source/data/cascaded/wfs.rst

    wrapper.java.additional.7=-Dhttps.proxyPort=8080
    wrapper.java.additional.8=-Dhttp.nonProxyHosts="mait*|dpi*|localhost"

 Note that the :command:`http.proxySet=true` parameter is required.
-Also, the parameter numbers must be consecutive - ie. no gaps.
+Also, the parameter numbers must be consecutive - i.e. no gaps.

 For a Windows install not running GeoServer as a service, modify :file:`startup.bat` so that the :command:`java` command runs with similar -D parameters.